dsernahiguita/TMDBHydra/README.md

 ## POC:
 This POC shall simulate the user ui interaction and data flow via a command line tool.
 When the cli tool is started, the user is asked for a tv series title (free text),After the user enters a title and presses enter a list of matched series is shown.
 The user has to pick a series title from that result list.
-In the next step the user has choosefrom a season and an episode.
+In the next step the user has choose from a season and an episode.
 In the end the user gets displayed a title and a summary of the chosen episode.##

 ## Restrictions